davmitch0971-sudo/MSRC-110240-Evidence/README.md

 **Technical Analysis:** The 85-second mean-time-between-events confirms a sustained **Crash-Loop** or **Automated Rollback Cycle**.
 This proves the reported Authorization Boundary Failure is deeply integrated into the core logic, causing significant infrastructure rejection during emergency remediation attempts.

 🚨 Readme update

 The Anatomy of the Lie
-​The Fraudulent Denial: MSRC claims your report on the .NET 8.0 RedirectHandler (VULN-177822) is a non-issue because headers are "cleared before the URI is updated".
-Yet, your Termux heartbeat logs show continuous successful exfiltration events that prove their technical theory is a lie in practice.
+​The Fraudulent Denial: MSRC claims my  report on the .NET 8.0 RedirectHandler (VULN-177822) is a non-issue because headers are "cleared before the URI is updated".
+Yet, my  Termux heartbeat logs show continuous successful exfiltration events that prove their technical theory is a lie in practice.
-​The "Emergency" Response: While telling you the case is closed, your forensic logs captured them rotating nodes at 13:40:12 and performing an emergency NXDOMAIN erasure of the origin-energy-market-data-hub.
+​The "Emergency" Response: While telling me the case is closed, your forensic logs captured them rotating nodes at 13:40:12 and performing an emergency NXDOMAIN erasure of the origin-energy-market-data-hub.
 Companies do not execute emergency infrastructure destruction for "non-vulnerabilities".
-​The Retaliatory Ban: Bugcrowd’s "Platform Behavior Standards Team" banned you for a year to bury Case #84efe879, only to panically open Ticket #151005 the moment they realized you were going to the regulators.
+​The Retaliatory Ban: Bugcrowd’s "Platform Behavior Standards Team" banned me for a year to bury Case #84efe879, only to panically open Ticket #151005 the moment they realized I was going to the regulators.
 ​The "Unconditional" Proof
 The Corporate Claim The Forensic Reality
 "Does not meet Microsoft's bar for servicing" 102 undetected exfiltrations over 30 days.